 - Programming using the Arduino IDE

 However it is just the tip of the iceberg in working with DIY electronics.
-Once a student has achieved a level of skill on this platform, they will want to go deeper into designing their own circuit boards (known as PCB design), and integrating them elegantly into a casing.
-Alongside 3D printing, the options on the horizon are looking plentiful.
+Once a student has achieved a level of skill on this platform, they will want to explore new directions such as learning how to program a WiFi board known as the ESP8266 or go deeper into designing their own circuit boards (known as PCB design), and integrating them elegantly into a casing.
+Alongside 3D printing, the options for people interested in learning product design for areas such as IoT, robotics, agriculture, medicine and art using these tools are plentiful.